anish-thakker/SOLELINKS_twitter_bot/README.md

 Run the script locally by typing python3 starter_bot.py in your local terminal.

 # Twitter API
 In order to use the Twitter API, a developer account is needed.
-Currently, the script contains the old authorization tokens from my developer account, so to run the script please create a developer account and enter the credentials where I have pointed them out in the script.
+Currently, the script contains the old authorization tokens from my developer account, so to run the script please create a developer account, generate your own API keys, and enter the credentials where I have pointed them out in the script.

 # Twilio API
 In order to send SMS texts through Python, I created a Twilio account.
 You can create one for free at www.twillio.com.